 The cheapest bike on sale currently is this Challenge Crusade bike being sold by Argos in the UK for £105.
 However, a cheap bike such as this may actually cost you more in the long run.

-Bikes such as this that are very cheap have to use low quality materials to make the bikes.
-This can lead to more maintenance costs in the long run, a less comfortable ride, and some can even can be dangerous if you use these bikes in tough riding such as mountain biking.
+Bikes such as this that are very cheap have to use low-quality materials in production.
+This can lead to more maintenance costs in the long run, a less comfortable ride, and these bikes may not be suitable for tough riding such as bikepacking.

 In reality, using these cheap bikes will be suitable for simple riding around a town, but for anything more, you will want to look for a slightly more expensive and quality bike.